AnyBody/range-of-motion-limits/Readme.md

 ```

-If some joint should not have limits, the class accepts arguments for disabling individual joint limits. eq
+If some joint should not have range of motion limits, the class accepts
+arguments for disabling individual joint limits:

 ```
-  RangeOfMotionLimits JointLimits(
+  RangeOfMotionLimits RoMLimits(
     PELVIS_THORAX_LATERAL_BENDING = "Off"
     ...
 ```